Carcant Wind Farm Community Fund (Heriot)

 If you would like to request a copy of the minutes from the Panel meeting, please contact Niome e.
 Niome@foundationscotland.org.uk

 If your grant request is for less than £250 you can apply for a Micro-grant administered by the Community Council – see Useful links, below.

 You can apply for more than one grant per year, but not in the same round and not towards the same item(s) of expense.

 Grants must normally be spent within one year of being awarded.
 However, grants for projects running over a number of years (up to three) may be considered.
-Please contact one of the Fund Managers if you are considering applying for a multi-year grant.
+Please contact the Community Funds Adviser if you are considering applying for a multi-year grant.

 How to apply

 You can apply to this fund online here.
 Completed applications and supporting documents must be received by the application deadline.